Orleans II

 Orleans II is the second album from the soft rock band Orleans.
 Orleans II was originally released in Japan and Europe in 1974.
 ABC Records chose not to release the album in the United States because they did not see any hits on the album, and the band was subsequently dropped from ABC Records.
 The label's parent company, the American Broadcasting Company, would use the band's later song "Still the One" as part of a promotional campaign.

+Critical reception

+Alex Henderson of AllMusic described the album as being "uneven and imperfect", but cited ABC's refusal to release the album in the United States as the primary reason for its lack of commercial success.
+He singled out "Dance with Me", "Wake Up", and "Let There Be Music" as highlights.

 Track listing

 All songs written by John Hall & Johanna Hall except noted.
+All lead vocals by John Hall unless otherwise specified.
+Song credits and timings adapted from original LP.